JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/margin2WithStdDev/pollingWithStdDevLinear.html" rel="margin2WithStdDevLinear">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/margin2WithStdDev/margin2WithStdDevLinear.png)</a>

-Here we show just CLCA audits with margins of .01, .02, and .04, over a range of fuzz errors from 0 to 1%:
+In this plot we show CLCA audits with margins of .01, .02, and .04, over a range of fuzz errors from 0 to 1%:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaAuditsWithFuzz/clcaAuditsWithFuzzLinear.html" rel="clcaAuditsWithFuzz">![clcaAuditsWithFuzz](docs/plots2/samplesNeeded/clcaAuditsWithFuzz/clcaAuditsWithFuzzLinear.png)</a>

 * Polling audit sample sizes are all but impervious to errors.
-* CLCA as a percent of Nc is more sensitive to errors than polling, but still does much better in an absolute sense
+* CLCA as a percent of Nc is more sensitive to errors than polling, but much better in an absolute sense
 * As margins get smaller, the variance in CLCA audits increases.
 At .001 fuzz (1 in 1000), an audit with a margin of 1% has an average sample size of 780, but the 1-sigma range goes from 462 to 1096.
-* A rule of thumb might be that if you want to audit down to 1% margin, your error rate must be less than 1/1000.
+* A rule of thumb might be that if you want to do CLCA audits down to 1% margin, your error rate must be less than 1/1000.

 ## Effect of Phantoms on Samples needed